tractionguest/lenel-sdk/docs/CardholdersApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::CardholdersApi.new
+api_instance = LenelSDK::CardholdersApi.new

 cardholder_id = 56 # Integer | cardholder ID.

-parameter_name = LenelClient::ParameterName1.new # ParameterName1 |
+parameter_name = LenelSDK::ParameterName1.new # ParameterName1 |

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.